 Step 1: You’ve Been Issued Our ESA Letter.

-When you place an order, you’re purchasing clinical care time to have your disability-related need for an assistance animal assessed, verified, and treated.
-If therapeutically appropriate, you will be issued an emotional support animal letter of recommendation.
+When you place an order, you’re purchasing clinical care time to verify disability-related need for an assistance animal assessed.
+If therapeutically appropriate, you will be issued an Emotional Support Animal letter of recommendation.
 Clients are eligible for a refund only after their reasonable accommodation request was twice denied.

 Step 2: Our ESA Letter Was Denied.

 Way?
 No way.

 Thanks to our commitment to federal guidance, it's an extraordinarily rare event to have a client's request for a reasonable accommodation rejected.

 However, if your Emotional Support Animal letter of recommendation is twice rejected by your landlord, we’ll credit back 100% of your fees.
 Please read the fine print.

 Step 3: We Use Good Faith All Around.

 - Our letters work.
 It’s just that simple.